 I’ve always loved Terry’s Chocolate Orange ever since I was a kid.
 My grandad’s name was Terry and I used to think that he had some sort of involvement in the creation of this delicious treat!
-One of the first things I made when I started getting into baking were Terry’ Chocolate Orange cupcakes.
-Since moving my blog over from Blogger to WordPress I’ve been working on improving my content and recipes.
-So many of my old recipes no longer reflect my current style, skills and tastes.
-I made a baked Chocolate Orange Cheesecake a few years ago, which was good, but this no-bake version is much much better!!
+One of the first things I made when I started getting into baking were Terry’s Chocolate Orange cupcakes.
+I made a baked Chocolate Orange Cheesecake a few years ago, which was good, but this no-bake version is much much better!
 And so easy to make too!

-To make the biscuit base I whizzed up 250g digestive biscuits in my food processor.
+To make the biscuit base I whizzed up the digestive biscuits in my food processor.

-I added 80g melted butter and pressed it into the bottom of a 23″ springform tin, I put it in the fridge for 30 minutes.
+I added the melted butter and pressed it into the bottom of the springform tin, I put it in the fridge for 30 minutes.

-To make the filling I used my electric hand mixer to mix together 750g full fat cream cheese, 200g icing sugar, 30g cocoa powder and 2 tsp orange extract.
-Once it was mixed I added 300ml double cream and whisked again until the mixture thickened.
+To make the Chocolate Orange Cheesecake filling I used my electric hand mixer to mix together the full fat cream cheese, icing sugar, cocoa powder and orange extract.
+Once it was mixed I added the double cream and whisked again until the mixture thickened.
 Then I folded in 8 chopped up segments of a Terry’s Chocolate Orange.

 I put the filling on top of the biscuit base and smoothed it over.
 I left it in the fridge overnight to set.